Automorphisms of procongruence curve and pants complexes: Introduction

 Thanks to this result, we can also determine an arithmetic version of $\Aut^\ast(\kG(S))$.
 More precisely, we define the \emph{arithmetic procongruence mapping class group} $\kG(S)_\Q$ to be the image of the \'etale fundamental group of $\cM(S)_\Q$ via the monodromy representation associated to the universal punctured curve over $\cM(S)_\Q$.
 This group fits in the short exact sequence:

 There is a natural action of $\kG(S)_\Q$ on the procongruence curve complex $\kC(S)$.
 For an open subgroup $U$ of $\kG(S)_\Q$, we define $\Aut^\ast(U)$ to be the group of automorphisms of $U$ which preserve the set of stabilizers for the action of $U$ on the set of $0$-simplices $\kC(S)_0$.
-We then have the following absolute anabelian property for $U$ (cf.\ Theorem~\ref{absoluteanabelian}):
+We then have the following absolute anabelian (cf.\ Remark~\ref{absan}) version of Theorem~B (cf.\ Theorem~\ref{absoluteanabelian}):

-\begin{customtheorem}{C}For $d(S)>1$, let $U$ be an open normal subgroup of the arithmetic procongruence mapping class group $\kG(S)_\Q$.
+\begin{customtheorem}{C}For $d(S)>1$, let $U$ be an open normal subgroup of the arithmetic procongruence mapping class group $\kG(S)_\Q$ and let us denote by $Z(U)$ its center.
 There is then a short exact sequence: